Decoding 14/15 as a Decimal: A complete walkthrough

 -

-Express the decimal: Therefore, 14/15 as a decimal is 0.93333...
+Express the decimal: Because of this, 14/15 as a decimal is 0.93333...
 This is often represented as 0.9̅3, where the bar over the 3 indicates that the digit 3 repeats infinitely.

 Method 2: Understanding the Decimal Expansion

 The long division method provides a practical way to find the decimal, but understanding the underlying concept offers deeper insight.
-The fraction 14/15 represents 14 parts out of a total of 15 equal parts.
+Now, the fraction 14/15 represents 14 parts out of a total of 15 equal parts.
 To express this as a decimal, we're essentially finding a number that, when multiplied by 15, equals 14.

 This method highlights the relationship between the fraction and its decimal representation.
-The decimal expansion is a way of expressing the fraction as a sum of powers of 10 (1/10, 1/100, 1/1000, and so on).
+Now, the decimal expansion is a way of expressing the fraction as a sum of powers of 10 (1/10, 1/100, 1/1000, and so on).
 While this method is less practical for calculation than long division, it illuminates the mathematical structure.

 Practical Applications and Significance